EmoBurritto/reading-notes/401/class-06.md

 A class is a blueprint or prototype from which objects are created

 2. What is a Design Pattern?
 Describe one or two with analogies from your previous work experience.

+Design Patterns are well-proved solution.

+In the Army when you had a problem you tried to solve it at the local level and then went up the chain of command if and when needed due to escalation or no solution found.

 3. Static methods are also called what?
 Why?